hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/llm-inference-frameworks.rst

    ROCm provides a prebuilt optimized Docker image for validating the performance of LLM inference with vLLM on the MI300X accelerator.
 The Docker image includes ROCm, vLLM, PyTorch, and tuning files in CSV format.
-For more information, see :doc:`/how-to/performance-validation/mi300x/vllm-benchmark`.
+For more information, see :doc:`vllm-benchmark`.

 .. _fine-tuning-llms-tgi: